 "Scaldingly funny and bitingly real, No Hard Feelings deserves a warning label: danger, may induce binge reading.
 With her sly wit, Genevieve Novak's debut demonstrates a brilliant eye for observing the little things in life, which together can be the biggest things of all."

-Tori Haschka, author of Grace Under Pressure
+Tori Haschka, author of A Recipe for Family

 "Novak has perfectly captured the self-doubt and total horror of having to be happy and functional in your twenties.
 It would have you crying into your chipped manicure if it wasn't so darn funny."